Personal Wealth Management / Financial Planning

 Key Takeaways:

-• Airline pilots should consider a comprehensive approach to wealth management that accounts for variable compensation, multi-state tax obligations, aviation-specific benefits and disability risks.
+• A comprehensive approach to wealth management that accounts for factors unique to your career as a commercial aviation pilot—including variable compensation, multi-state tax obligations, aviation-specific benefits and disability risks—can help give you a higher likelihood of reaching your financial goals.

-• Coordinating retirement income sources such as pensions, 401(k)s, personal investments and Social Security can help pilots create a more sustainable and tax-efficient retirement strategy.
+• Coordinating your potential retirement income sources—such as pensions, 401(k)s, personal investments and Social Security—can help you create a more sustainable and tax-efficient retirement strategy.

-• Choosing a fiduciary adviser with transparent fees and experience supporting pilots can help aviation professionals navigate complex benefit elections, investment decisions and retirement transitions with greater confidence.
+• A fiduciary adviser with experience supporting pilots, like Fisher Investments, can help you navigate benefit elections, investment decisions and retirement transitions with greater confidence, knowing you have a trusted partner in your financial journey.

-In this article, Fisher Investments explores key financial planning considerations for pilots, including strategies for retirement planning, tax-efficient investing, benefits coordination and how to evaluate a wealth management adviser suited to aviation professionals.
+In this article, we walk through the financial planning and wealth management considerations that matter most for commercial aviation pilots: retirement planning, tax-efficient investing, benefits coordination and ways to evaluate an adviser who understands commercial aviation professionals.

-Pilots’ finances often differ from those of most high-income professionals in ways that matter for long-term planning.
-Below are four areas that often require particular attention.
+Your finances tend to differ from those of most high-income professionals in ways that matter for the long run.
+Here are four areas that usually deserve extra attention:

-Learn more about how Fisher Investments can help pilots.
+Learn more about how Fisher Investments can help you navigate retirement.

 Request an Appointment